benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 14.md

 The receiver's TCP stack deposits the data in the receive-side socket buffer.
 Some TCP code from the sender deposits data within the TCP socket receiver buffer, which the application process can then receive with `sock.recv()`.

 Data can not be immediately discarded from the sender once transmitted.
-This is because of the possibility of packet retransmission.
+This is because of the possibility of packet re-transmission.

 TCP receiver software only releases data from receive-side socket buffer once the data is in order relative to all other data read by application.